antonhalim/pg-school-domain-with-db-bk-002-public/README.md

 The test simply instantiates a student and then calls insert.
 The expectation is that if we then run a simple SELECT looking for that student by name (I know, not the best thing to measure, but it'll do), we should find a row with that very data.

 The second test in the insert describe block is a bit more abstract.
 The basic premise is that after we insert a student into the database, the database has assigned it an auto-incrementing primary key.
 We have to update the current instance with this ID value otherwise this instance does not fully mirror the current state in the DB.

+########## Might be cleaner to do an INSERT RETURNING
-To implement this behavior, you will need to know how to ask SQLite3 for the last inserted ID in a table, which would be: `SELECT last_insert_rowid() FROM students` [law_insert_rowid()](http://www.sqlite.org/lang_corefunc.html#last_insert_rowid)
+To implement this behavior, you will need to know how to ask Postgres for the last inserted ID in a table.
+Any table that uses the `SERIAL` type has a new table created for it.
+For `students`, it's in a table called `students_id_seq`.
+We're interested in the value in column `last_value`.
+Our Query for this is which would be: `SELECT * FROM students WHERE id=(SELECT last_value from students_id_seq)`

 #### BONUS